-(Screenshot from Dior.)
+(Screenshot from Dior, diamond in white gold.)
 After working nearly nonstop for eighteen months as an apparel patternmaker in New York City, I finally found time in November 2008 to take two weeks off to explore Manhattan's museums, historic landmarks and the many flagship stores of renowned fashion brands in the city that has been called "the fashion capitol of the world."
 The largest concentration of high fashion retail in New York is located around 5th and Madison Avenues to the south and southeast of Central Park.

 Though I would still rather keep my hands ring-free for safety and comfort in the fashion design studios where I work, in most cultures, a married woman is expected to wear a wedding ring to signify her marital status to the public.
 A wedding ring for that reason serves more as an expected symbol than as adornment.
 So, at times when a ring is required, the Mimioui is my ideal choice, by itself with nothing added.
-The price is so affordable (around $400.00 depending on the metal and stone) that several Mimioui rings could be purchased in different colors to coordinate with outfits, probably for less than the price of one average diamond ring and wedding band combination traditionally chosen by most brides.
+The price is around $475.00 depending on the metal and stone.
 Beauty is defined differently by each person, but when modesty is part of what is beautiful to you in a woman's appearance, then why not consider an understated, delicate ring like the Dior Mimioui?